AKC Logo (February 2018 Board meeting)

 - A complete review is conducted to determine if the complaint has been substantiated.
 When appropriate, said review shall include a consultation with AKC’s Legal Department.

 - If the department determines disciplinary action is warranted, the accused individual is notified in writing of the allegations and recommendation.
-The Staff’s recommendation (to include a penalty and precedence, if available) is then presented to the Board for adjudication.
+The Staff’s recommendation (to include a penalty and prior examples of action taken, if available) is then submitted to the Board for adjudication.

 - The accused individual has 30 days from the date of the Board’s letter to file an appeal with the Judging Operations, Performance or Companion Events Department.
 Receipt of appeal will postpone any imposing of disciplinary action until the matter is heard by the Board Appeals Committee.

 - If an appeal is filed, the Director or head of the applicable department schedules a meeting with the Board Appeals Committee (BAC).
 The accused individual may; 1) attend in person or via conference call for a 30-minute presentation; 2) make a written appeal with pertinent additional information.
 The BAC reviews all material submitted and may concur with the recommended disciplinary action, amend the disciplinary action, or may recommend all disciplinary action be overturned.
 Any recommendation by the BAC requires the approval of the full Board.